-There were 11 Governors who served during the year, one of whom resigned as noted on page 2.
+There were 10 Governors who served during the year, one of whom resigned as noted on page 2.
 No Governor, or person related or connected by business to them, has received any remuneration from the Society during the year.
-1 Governor was reimbursed travelling expenses of £200 in connection with his visits to Codrington College.

 The Governors received no emoluments in respect of their appointments as officers of the Society in the current or prior year.
 The Society had no employees in the current or prior years.